ElizabethSesebor/PowerBI-Projects/README.md

 ### Dashboard Link : https://app.powerbi.com/groups/me/list?experience=power-bi
 ## Project Summary

-This dashboard helps to identify the rate of bike purchase in Europe, North America and Pacific.
-The report shows that over 50% of the three countries purchased bike the most.
-And that is in North America.
+This dashboard provides insights into bike purchase rates across Europe, North America, and the Pacific region.
+The data indicates that North America leads with over 50% of bike purchases among the three countries.

-There are 1000 people in total.
-51% are male, 49% are female.
-The males ride farther distance than the female.
-In terms of income and occupation, the profesionals(Bachelors Degree) with the average earning of about 10M dollars has high interest in bike purchase.
-And these people's age group is between 31-50yrs.Apparently there are more married people than the single.
+The surveyed population consists of 1000 individuals, with a gender distribution of 51% male and 49% female.
+Males tend to cover longer distances on bikes compared to females.
+Regarding demographics, professionals with a Bachelor's Degree, earning an average of approximately 10 million dollars, exhibit a heightened interest in bike purchases.
+This group predominantly falls within the 31-50 age range, and there is a notable prevalence of married individuals.

-In summary, the well earning and educated married people has more interest in the bike ride exercise because they can afford the lifestyle in terms of time, money and enthusiasm.
+In summary, the analysis reveals that well-educated, high-earning, and married individuals are particularly inclined towards bike riding, likely due to their ability to afford the associated lifestyle in terms of time, money, and enthusiasm.
 #Snapshot

 ![Screenshot (55)](https://github.com/ElizabethSesebor/PowerBI-Projects/assets/103274299/701d9737-b9f8-41f7-bc18-d6db1ba4154c)